alexander-prognimak/git-projects/README.md

 # git-projects
-random projects pushed to main. mostly laughingh stock for Mark to review.
+random projects pushed to main. mostly laughing stock for Mark to review.